ChinmayJoshi1412/ChinmayJoshi1412/README.md

 ### Hi there, I am an aspiring android developer
-- 🔭 I’m currently working to improve my DSA skills
+- 🔭 I’m currently working on my android app development skills
-- 🌱 Hoping to learn Flutter development in the future
+- 🌱 I'm currently learning firebase

 <!--
 **ChinmayJoshi1412/ChinmayJoshi1412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.